5 Days in Mexico City

 - Getting around: Whenever we couldn’t walk, we Ubered.
 We never, ever Uber in our normal lives and hardly on vacation, but the Ubers were so cheap there (we had many $2-$4 rides) that it ended up being a great deal!
 Another option is to take the buses and Metro.
 The only reason we didn’t is because we heard that some people get pickpocketed on public transportation, which isn’t uncommon in a big city, but we wanted to be cautious with our camera gear.
 One other warning we heard is to avoid taxis because you can get ripped off, so stick to Uber instead, which usually is cheaper anyways.

 - Be careful with the water: Avoid drinking non filtered water.
 We drank only bottled water, but had a couple ice cubes during the trip (oops) and got pretty sick afterwards and are pretty sure that is why.

 Where to Stay

 Mexico City is full of cool neighborhoods, which was one of our favorite parts of the city!
-Based on our experience, La Roma, La Condesa and Hipodromo are 3 hip, safe, and fun neighborhoods we would recommend checking out that are also close to the main must-see items on this list.
+Based on our experience, La Roma, La Condesa and Hipodromo are 3 hip, safe, and fun neighborhoods we would recommend checking out that are also close to the main must-see items on this Mexico City itinerary.
 Check out a list of lodging options for each below!
 PS: We found CDMX to be super duper affordable.
 We got our Airbnb for $71/night after all of the taxes and fees (~$50 before).